-The partnership, commissioned by the three borough Public Health Service, is an alliance of local authority and health services together with a range of other agencies that work with schools.
+The partnership is an alliance of local authority and health services together with a range of other agencies that work with schools.

 All children and young people have a right to be healthy and to achieve at school and in life.
 Healthy Schools provides opportunities for enhancing emotional and physical aspects of health that will lead to improved health, reduced health inequalities, and increased social inclusion and will raise achievement for all.